 Content Elements

-The elements of your site’s copy and content are referred to as content elements.
-This part will mostly concentrate on creating valuable page content that both benefits your users and signals to Google that your website is valuable.
+The elements of your site’s copy and content are called content elements.
+This part will mostly concentrate on creating valuable page content that benefits your users and signals to Google that your website is valuable.

-The center of on-page SEO is page content.
-It clarifies to users and search engines what the purpose of your website and business is.
+Page content is the center of on-page SEO.
+It clarifies to users and search engines the purpose of your website and business.

 The process of producing high-quality content begins with selecting pertinent keywords and themes.
 Conduct keyword research by typing phrases into Google to see what websites and competitors’ web pages come up with.
 Additionally, you can use tools like UberSuggest, AnswerthePublic, and Ahrefs.